stonecauldron/tile-mapper/report/paper.md

 higher amount of data.
 Alternatively a few possible improvements to the method are discussed in [Section @sec:conclusion].

-The computational complexity of our method is linear in relation to the training-set size for training and linear in relation to the map size for generation^[This remains true as long as we assume to a take a relatively small number of predecessors into account.
-See [Section @sec:backoff] for more details].
-This implies we can imagine using the method to generate maps dynamically while the game is running providing players with new levels each time.
+The computational complexity of our method is linear in relation to the map size for both training and generation ^[This remains true as long as we assume to take a relatively small number of predecessors into account.
+See [Section
+@sec:backoff] for more details.].
+This implies we can imagine using the method to generate maps dynamically providing players with new levels at each playthrough.

 # Technical details

-## 2D Markov chains {#sec:markov-chains}
+## 2d Markov chains {#sec:markov-chains}
-Markov chains (@Chomsky1956) are a mathematical formalism that allows us to model state transitions of a stochastic process.
+Markov chains are a mathematical formalism that allows us to model state transitions of a stochastic process.
 The particularity of Markov chains is that they only take the current state of the system into account to compute the next state.
-We can for example model the weather by two states:
-*sunny* and *rainy* that the probabilities of the weather being either sunny or rainy the next day only depend on the current weather.
-In our use case, the states correspond to one tile type and each map is generated sequentially by sampling the next state
+We can for example model the weather by two states: *sunny* and *rainy* and define that the probabilities of the weather being either sunny or rainy the next day only depend on the current weather.

 In our use case we represent a tile-map as a matrix where each entry corresponds to a specific tile.
 The Markov chain generating the map will have one state per